Helping millions of people navigate the world of technology.

-Top Fixes for ‘A Required Privilege Is Not Held by the Client Error on Windows
+5 Fixes for “A Required Privilege Is Not Held by the Client” Error on Windows

-In most cases, the ‘A required privilege is not held by the client’ error occurs due to a lack of necessary permissions.
-Hence, the first thing you should do is verify that your user account has administrative privileges and then run the program triggering the error as an administrator.
-To do this, right-click on the app or program and select Run as administrator.
+• Use an administrator account: In most cases, the “A required privilege is not held by the client” error occurs due to a lack of necessary permissions.
+Ensure your user account has administrative privileges, and then run the program triggering the error as an administrator.

-If you are getting this error when saving or moving files to a specific drive, you can try changing the sharing permissions for that drive.
-Here are the steps for the same.
+If you are getting this error when saving or moving files to a specific drive, try changing the sharing permissions for that drive.
+Here’s how to do it.

-Step 1: Press the Windows key + E keyboard shortcut to open File Explorer.
-Navigate to This PC, right-click on the problematic drive, and select Properties.
+Step 1: Press the Windows key + E to open File Explorer.
+Navigate to This PC > right-click on the problematic drive, and select Properties.

 Step 2: Switch to the Sharing tab and click the Advanced Sharing button.